notarize/qlc/README.md

 The QL compiler is a fun codegenerator for GraphQL clients.
-Specifically, it is capable of reading `.graphql` query, mutation, and fragment files and combining this with schema introspection JSON to produce ad-hoc type defintions for TypeScript.
-Its similar to the tools [Apollo Tooling CLI](https://github.com/apollographql/apollo-tooling) and [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator), but smaller in scope (and much faster).
+Specifically, it is capable of reading `.graphql` query, mutation, and fragment files and combining this with schema introspection JSON to produce ad-hoc type definitions for TypeScript.
+It is similar to the tools [Apollo Tooling CLI](https://github.com/apollographql/apollo-tooling) and [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator), but smaller in scope (and much faster).